CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Collaborative Grasp Poses Generation

 \subsubsection{Training Detail}

 Our loss function is

-where $\hat{\mathbf{v}}$, $\hat{t}$, and $\hat{\alpha}$ are the ground truth values. $\lambda$ represents the weights of different components in $\mathcal{L}$, and we simply set all of them to 1.
+where $\mathcal{D}$ denotes the generated local grasp dataset, $\hat{\mathbf{v}}$, $\hat{\mathbf{t}}$, and $\hat{\alpha}$ are the predicted values, and $\mathbf{v}$, $\mathbf{t}$, and $\alpha$ are the corresponding ground-truth values. $\lambda$ represents the weights of different components in $\mathcal{L}$, and we set all of them to 1.
 We collect a total of 752 indoor large object models.
 For each object, we generate 10 uniformly distributed random rotations in $\mathrm{SO}(3)$ and apply them to the object, which has a similar effect to capturing the object from different camera poses.
 In total, we obtain 88,976 local point clouds and corresponding local grasp poses.
-To avoid dataset leakage, we perform data splitting at the object level, using 70\% of the objects for training and the remaining 30\% for testing.
+To avoid dataset leakage, we perform data splitting at the object level, using 70\% for training and the remaining 30\% for testing.
 The framework for local grasp pose generation can be found in Fig. \ref{fig:local_pc}.